Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 View of Yellow Bridge for pedestrians and scooters, Nusa Islands, Bali, Indonesia

-Pack up your bags and cross the narrow Yellow Bridge for a short 2-night stay on Nusa Ceningan.
-The small island, which sits between Lembongan and Penida, has a rugged, undiscovered charm and – of the three Nusa Islands – is visited by the fewest tourists.
-Drop your luggage at your Nusa Ceningan accommodations (recommended: Nusa Veranda Sunset Villas) and start your exploration.
+Pack up your bags and cross the narrow Yellow Bridge for a 2-night stay on Ceningan.
+This tiny island, which sits between Lembongan and Penida, still has a rugged charm.

 Palm trees over Secret Beach from viewpoint on Nusa Ceningan, Bali, Indonesia